 '''

-flask_diamond.facets.accounts.init_accounts (self, user=None, role=None, args,
+flask_diamond.ext.accounts.init_accounts(self, app_models=None)

+Initialize Security for application.

 '''

-Initialize Security for application.

-Parameters kwargs (dict) - parameters that will be passed through to Flask-Security kwargs)
+Parameters kwargs (dict) - parameters that will be passed through to Flask-Security

 A number of common User account operations are provided by Flask- Security.
 This function is responsible for associating User models in the database with the Security object.